ahives/HareDu2/README.md

 From here you need only call ```config.Broker``` to access the broker configuration.
 In the above example, ```YamlFileConfigProvider``` and ```YamlConfigProvider``` are shown to be initialized by explicitly passing ```IConfigValidator```, which can be a custom validator.
 However, if you want to use the default validator then use the parameterless constructor.
 <br>

-##### I just want to configure the Diagnostics API
+#### I just want to configure the Diagnostics API
 There are a couple ways to configure the Diagnostics API.
 Since most of the default diagnostic probes are configurable by passing in settings, we give you a way to codify those settings.
+The first option is to read the *haredu.yaml* file.
+The other option is set the configuration explicitly like so...

 ```csharp
 var provider = new DiagnosticsConfigProvider();
 var config = provider.Configure(x =>